PHP-DI/PHP-DI/news/11-php-di-4-3-released.md

 If the method is not static, `MyClass` will be resolved using the container.

+Don't know what `Container::call()` is?
+[Check out the "Container API" documentation](http://php-di.org/doc/container.html).

-## `DI\FactoryInterface` and `DI\InvokerInterface` are auto-registered
+## FactoryInterface and InvokerInterface are auto-registered

 *contributed by [@drealecs](https://github.com/drealecs)*

-Before 4.3, if you wanted to use `DI\FactoryInterface` or `DI\InvokerInterface`, you needed to define them in the configuration.
+Before 4.3, if you wanted to inject `DI\FactoryInterface` or `DI\InvokerInterface`, you needed to bind them in the configuration to `DI\Container`.

-They are now auto-registered (just like `DI\ContainerInterface`) as links to `DI\Container` so that you can inject them without any configuration needed.
+They are now auto-registered (just like `DI\ContainerInterface`) as links to `DI\Container` so that you can inject them without any configuration.

 If you had previously defined them, there is no problem: your definitions always override the internal ones.